-Leptospirosis is a zoonotic disease affecting humans as well as farm animals including cattle, horses, sheep and dogs.
+Leptospirosis is a zoonotic disease that affects many domestic and wild animals worldwide.
 The disease is caused by infection with Leptospira

 bacteria.
 L. interrogans

 is the species predominately isolated from infected horses.
 Leptospirosis has been linked to equine recurrent uveitis

 in the Southern United States.
 Investigations in the U.S. implicated leptospirosis in 3% of abortions in mares.
 Sporadic cases of leptospirosis have occurred in horses in Australia.
 The disease is not nationally notifiable.